Shoulder Arthritis Treatment in Kirkland, WA

 Rheumatoid Arthritis is considered a serious issue because it is caused by the immune system attacking the body’s own cells.
 When the immune system destroys cells, it can cause long-term damage to the tissue.
 In addition to joint pain and swelling, Rheumatoid arthritis can cause disability and loss of function in the affected area.

 This type of arthritis is seen in patients who have suffered an injury in their past such as a dislocated shoulder, or a shoulder fracture from a fall.
 In conjunction with joint pain and swelling, post-traumatic arthritis can also cause fluid buildup around the joints.

 If a patient’s rotator cuff has suffered a tear, then the tendon is no longer able to effectively hold the arm in the socket.
 The bones can rub together and cause damage which may lead to the development of arthritis.
 The combination of the rotator cuff tear and arthritis can lead to the patient being unable to lift their arm as well as they used to.

 Sometimes, the blood supply to the humerus can become disrupted and cause parts of the bone to die.
 If this happens, this problem can lead to the deterioration of the shoulder joint and cause arthritis.
 Avascular necrosis can be caused by heavy alcohol consumption, steroid abuse, traumatic injury or sickle cell disease.

 Schedule an Appointment in Kirkland, WA

-Dr. Camille Clinton is a fellowship-trained board-certified orthopedic surgeon that specializes in treating conditions that affect the shoulder.
+Dr. Camille Clinton is a fellowship-trained board-certified orthopedic surgeon that specializes in treating patients throughout the Kirkland, Eastside Seattle, and Redmond area for conditions that affect the shoulder.
 (425) 899-4810 to schedule an appointment with Dr. Clinton today!